|

 There is a mechanism for

-when sounds reach the loudness of 80 to 95 dB (it varies per person).
+when sounds reach the loudness of 80 to 95 dB, although this can vary per person.

-little bones of the middle ear) clench tightly, impeding the passage of
+little bones of the middle ear, then clench tightly, impeding the passage of

-sound to the inner ear, and thereby protecting the inner ear’s delicate
+sound to the inner ear.
+This reflex response thereby protects the inner ear’s delicate

-cells from damage caused by loud sounds.
+cells (cochlear hairs) from damage caused by loud sounds.
 One can experience sounds at this

 level as ‘loud’ even ‘too loud’ but not painful.